JSGette/agent_summit_bazel_workshop/README.md

 ```

 ## Working with external dependencies ##
+For external dependency management, `bazel` uses a built-in system called [`bzlmod`](https://bazel.build/external/overview),
+which works similarly to other modern dependency managers you may already be familiar with.
+The `MODULE.bazel` file at the root of a project
+marks it as a [Bazel module](https://bazel.build/external/module), and it's where dependencies are defined.
+It is possible to import other `MODULE` files inside the same project as a way to split the contents
+across files, but **it is important to have at least one MODULE.bazel file at the root as it's what bazel**
+**uses as [repository](https://bazel.build/concepts/build-ref#repositories) boundary markers**.

-Let's now check how we can handle external dependencies.
-Recommended way is to actually
-store the list directly in [go.mod](./go.mod).
+Let's now check how we can handle external go dependencies.
+Recommended way is to store the list directly in [go.mod](./go.mod).

 1. Let's add an external dependency to [go.mod](./go.mod):
 ```go